 He knew he was the heart and soul of the company.
 I don’t know whether it was due to overweening pride or a quiet confidence in his abilities.
 In his youth he was also apparently quite personable with the young ladies.
 So perhaps he was used to being at the center of attention and just accepted it.
 But it was one of the big negatives.
 Because if you’re an adult you don’t like to have your life controlled by another person.
 So on the one hand I believed in his art to the utmost, but on a personal level I resented the situation.

 Did you dance any featured roles?

 I was a second movement demi-soloist in Symphony in C, and I did the Russian Dance corps in Serenade.
-4 T’s [The Four Temperaments] and Serenade were my favorite ballets to dance.
+4 T’s and Serenade were my favorite ballets to dance.
 In 4T’s you could be a little bit geeky and not too classical, and Serenade just had such sweeping movement.

 In one way or another, your whole career has been devoted to Balanchine.
 What has sustained you?